P7XCKD/NF/Notes Factory/Semister 5/EDS/qb/eds pt qb to do.md

 ### Define a Sole Proprietorship.
 Mention one advantage and one disadvantage. **4M**

-> A **sole proprietorship** is a business owned and run by just one person.
-The owner and the business are not legally separate, so the owner is responsible for all business profits and debts.
+In a **sole proprietorship**, the owner and the business are one and the same in the eyes of the law.
+This means the owner is personally responsible for all business debts.

-***

 > [!abstract] Key Points